roychoudhuri/roychoudhuri/_pages/research.md

 ---
 <div id="research_contentid" >
 <h3 style="margin-top:0px">T cell immunity and immunosuppression in cancer</h3>
-**The immune system** has a powerful ability to recognize and kill cancer cells, but its function is often **suppressed within tumours**, preventing clearance of disease.
+The immune system has a **powerful ability to recognize and kill cancer cells**, but its function is often **suppressed within tumours**, preventing clearance of disease.
 Understanding how tumors suppress immunity has led to major therapeutic advances, including checkpoint inhibitors targeting PD-1 and CTLA-4.
 However, **most patients do not durably respond to present day immunotherapies**.

 Our laboratory aims to discover how cancers suppress T cell responses to evade destruction and resist immunotherapy.
 We aim to **translate fundamental discoveries into new more effective therapies** for patients with cancer, combining mechanistic immunology with cutting-edge approaches including CRISPR-based functional genetics and directed tumor evolution.
 Our research is increasingly focused on developing novel biologic, cellular and molecular therapies to **improve treatment** of advanced cancer patients or to **prevent cancer recurrence** in those at high risk of metastasis.